MicrosoftDocs/xamarin-docs/docs/essentials/open-browser.md

 # [UWP](#tab/uwp)

-The user's default browser will always be launched regardless of the `BrowserLaunchType`.
+The user's default browser will always be launched regardless of the `BrowserLaunchMode`.

 --------------